Bhilai: History

-Bhilai was a small village and a part of the Haihaiyavansi Kingdom until 1740 when it was conquered by the Marathas.
+Bhilai was a small village and part of the Haihaiyavansi Kingdom until 1740, when it was conquered by the Marathas.

-The foundation of the modern city of Bhilai was laid in 1955 when the Indian government signed a historic agreement with the Soviet Union in Magnitogorsk to establish a steel plant near the village.
-The first blast furnace of the plant was commissioned in 1959 by the first president of India, Dr. Rajendra Prasad.
+The foundation of the modern city of Bhilai was laid in 1955, when the Indian government signed a historic agreement with the Soviet Union in Magnitogorsk to establish a steel plant near the village.
+The plant's first blast furnace was commissioned in 1959 by the first President of India, Dr. Rajendra Prasad.